lichenut/lichenut.github.io/group.md

 {% include gallery id="fa23-1" caption="Our group gives demos (Machine Learning Systems and Applications) on Science Day, Oct.
 20th, 2023, hosting approximately 1000 high school students.
 Photos: Sirajul is demonstrating federated learning across mobile phones." %}

 {% include gallery id="fa23-2" caption="Left photo: Clinton is introducing elementary concepts.
 Right photo: Jessica, Nandakumar, Simin, me, Sirajul, Sanjeev, and Nicholas.
-Thanks to our group members and volunteers (Nabin and others that are not on this photo)!" %}
+Thanks to our group members and volunteers (Nabin, Clement, and others that are not on this photo)!" %}